Researchers found that consuming foods rich in polyphenols — such as coffee, berries, cocoa, and olive oil — may help improve heart health long-term.

-Medically reviewed by Allison Herries, RDN Key Takeaways Drinking black tea may reduce the risk of several chronic ...
+Medically reviewed by Allison Herries, RDN Consuming green tea may lower high cholesterol and blood pressure, both of which ...

 Supports heart health and improves blood flow* Supports cognitive function and brain health* Helps promote softer, more hydrated skin.* To help maximize these benefits, Dr. Gundry recommends using ...